NC State Extension Publications

 Skip to Landscape Considerations

 In the past, wildlife biologists and foresters made management recommendations one stand at a time.
 However, the distribution of certain wildlife species is affected by the arrangement (interspersion) of stand types and ages on the surrounding land.
-Some animals need more than one type of vegetation community or seral stage to survive.
+Some animals need more than one type of vegetation community or stand age to survive.
 For example, mature forest without young forest openings or fallow fields nearby may not attract turkeys because the birds need both mature forest stands and early succession plant communities when raising young.
 Understanding the relationship between your target species and the surrounding landscape will help improve the effectiveness of your wildlife habitat improvements.

 To determine the composition of the surrounding lands, review aerial photographs or a U.S. Geological Survey quadrangle map.
 The best option is to develop a partnership with neighboring property owners.
 As partners, the group could set goals and plan how to provide the greatest benefit to wildlife across a large land area.
 For example, each landowner could plan to create a unique vegetation type (such as a duck impoundment, fallow field, or oak stand).
 Landscape management requires planning and consideration of the following strategies (Figure 5):